 You can use a service definition file to publish a web layer to an ArcGIS Online or ArcGIS Enterprise portal, a locator or web tool to an ArcGIS Enterprise portal, or a service to a stand-alone ArcGIS Server.

-Once you have a service definition, do one of the following to publish your GIS resource to a portal or stand-alone server:
+Once you have a service definition, do one of the following to publish a GIS resource to a portal or stand-alone server:

 - Run the Upload Service Definition tool.

 - Execute Upload Service Definition in Python.
 To learn more, see Using tools in Python.

 - If you are publishing an ArcGIS Server service, publish a service definition file from ArcGIS Server Manager.

 - If you are publishing a hosted web layer, add the service definition file (.sd) to your portal.
 See What can you add to your portal? for more information.

 Service definitions created for locators and web tools cannot be published to ArcGIS Online.